wjoeyu/Derezzball/docs/proposal.md

 - `Javascript` for game logic
 - `Three.js` for 3d-rendering an calculations

-In addition to the entry file, there will be three scripts involved in the project:
+In addition to the entry file, there will be four scripts involved in the project:

 - `ball.js`: This script will handle the collision logic and special moves of the ball object.
 - `gamecube.js`: This script will handle the rendering of the board.